 TOOLS AND SUPPLIES:

 • *30 inches of waxed cord (one 24 inch piece and one 6 inch piece).
-I used this .8mm brown waxed irish linen cord.
-You can find tons of other colors here.
+I used this .8mm brown waxed cord.
+NOTE: in the video I misspoke and said ‘waxed irish linen cord’.
+The cord I used is actually waxed nylon – exact cord I used is the one linked here.
+Sorry!

 • 14 12 mm beads (I used these teal candy jade beads)